Step 1. Get purchase ready

 Exchange of contracts

-Once you’ve accepted your mortgage offer, your solicitor will begin the final steps of your home purchase.
-This includes agreeing a date to exchange contracts with the seller’s solicitor.
-The contract confirms what you’re buying, what’s included in the price, and any terms and conditions you’ve both agreed to.
+In England, Northern Ireland and Wales, this includes agreeing a date to exchange contracts with the seller’s solicitor.
+The contract confirms what you’re buying, what’s included, and any terms and conditions you’ve both agreed to.

-Your solicitor will send you the contract once everything’s ready.
-You might need a witness to be present when you sign.
+Your solicitor will send you the contract once everything is ready.
+You may need a witness when signing, and it’s best to return it promptly so the process can move forward without delay.

+You’ll need to have buildings insurance in place from exchange of contracts or from the point missives are concluded in Scotland.
+It covers you financially for damage to your home.
 At the end of your mortgage application, we’ll offer a quote for Nationwide home insurance, or you can choose a provider that suits you.
+If choose us, you can get a quote for buildings, contents, or both combined.

 You should also consider life insurance or critical illness cover to help protect you and your family if the unexpected happens.